-The Phalange, which now has a membership of about 40,000, plays a central role in the war, resulting to party leader Pierre Gemayel being granted a position in the four-man cabinet that is subsequently formed.
+The Phalange, which now has a membership of about 40,000, plays a central role in the war.
+As a result, party leader Pierre Gemayel is granted a position in the new four-man cabinet.

-Succeeding administrations bring some stability, although developments outside of Lebanon but within the Middle East region work to undermine the gains.
+Succeeding administrations bring some stability, although developments within the Middle East region work to undermine the gains.

-Palestinian refugees from Israel soon begin to arrive in Lebanon, with their numbers steadily increasing to between 270,000 and 400,000.
-Along with the refugees will come Palestinian guerrillas committed to a fight to win back their homeland.
+Palestinian refugees from Israel soon begin to arrive in Lebanon.
+Their numbers steadily increasing to between 270,000 and 400,000.
+Among the refugees are Palestinian guerillas committed to a winning back their homeland.

-As the number of Palestinian refugees increases, Lebanon's Christian community begins to fear that the country's demographic and religious balance will be overturned.
+As the number of Palestinian refugees rises, Lebanon's Christian community begins to fear that the country's demographic and religious balance will be compromised.
 The Phalange wants the refugees to leave Lebanon and is prepared to use violence to achieve this aim.